-If you’re ready to sell your stuff and make money in the process, then this list will help you do just that!
-Find out the best places for selling your unwanted items – both online AND offline – and make some cash right now.
+If you’re ready to sell your stuff and make money by doing so, then this list of places to get cash for your clutter will help you do just that.
+Find out the best places to sell your unwanted items, both online AND offline.
+Make some extra cash right now.

 So – you’ve decluttered – well done!
 Pat yourself on the back – but please don’t stop now.

 You’ve got to get rid of that clutter ASAP – or it may well creep back into your home – which is the LAST thing you want to happen!

 Usually I recommend taking items to a local charity shop, or asking friends and family if they want specific items from the piles (Be careful with this though because you don’t want them to feel they have to take them…) – but there is another way to get rid of that stuff AND make a little cash as a result.